Aichi-Chang/CYF-glossary-backend/README.md

 ---

+## Before creating a term

+1. Please be careful about the fields set up in the server.
+We currently have *names*, *discription*, *link* and *tags* fields.
+Though this can be modified while our application grows.

+2. If you create a term with fields that is not include in the server schema, it will then not be saved into the database.

+3. To check out *current available fields* and the *type of data* you should enter when POST a new term.
+Go to backend -> models -> Terms.js

+---

 ## Seeds

 1. We also created seeds in the database.
 So you have a few terms to start with.
 The seeds data contains *names*, *discription*, *link* and *tags*